robomq/robomq.io/docs/deviceIntegration.md

 			channel = connect() #reconnect to broker

+It will be the producer module that you are going to import in your raspberry pi-sensor codes to send messages to [robomq.io](http://www.robomq.io).
+As you can see, the producer module contains 2 methods.
+First is the `connect()` method that is in charge of establishing connection to the [robomq.io](http://www.robomq.io) broker.
+It will automatically reconnect on exception too.
+Another method is `send()` which publishes messages through [robomq.io](http://www.robomq.io) to worker consumers running on [robomq.io](http://www.robomq.io) server.
+(You always have the option to build your own worker consumers to handle messages sent by yourself).
-Above is the "producer.py" file that you are going to call in your raspberry pi-sensor codes to send those messages to [robomq.io](http://www.robomq.io).Now we are all set for the producer, after this we are going to do a little modification in the sensor codes.
+In any of your sensor programs, just call `send()` function to send the data collection to [robomq.io](http://www.robomq.io) broker.
+A message should be a JSON object containing key-value pairs.
+Now we are all set for the producer module, after this we are going add a few lines in the sensor programs.

-####Modify Sensor Programs
+####Edit Sensor Programs

-In this part we are going to combine the DHT11 sensor and the Light sensor into one program, just for clean purpose.
+In this part we are going to combine the DHT11 sensor and the Light sensor into one program, just for clean-wise.

-Revise your DHT11 sensor and Light sensor program as follow:
+Edit your DHT11 sensor and Light sensor program as bellow:

     import RPi.GPIO as gpio